Gravity and the Hierarchy Problem: Inflation and phenomenological consequences

 Obviously, the constraint on $\kappa$ depends on how the unitarity problem is overcome by these proposals.
 For the third option, for instance, the ghost may be a cosmological relic like dark matter, which is subjected to various constraints.
 There is also a conservative analysis of the ghost problem that leads to a rather stringent viewpoint on $\kappa$: In \cite{Kubo:2023lpz,Kubo:2024ysu} the ghost problem has been reanalyzed within the framework of conventional QFT, i.e., respecting in particular the fact that how to integrate the loop momenta in a Feynman diagram (apart from its regularization) is dictated by QFT, leaving no room for arbitrariness.

 First, using dispersion relations one can derive the K\"all\'en-Lehman representation of the ghost propagator and show that the asymptotic ghost states with a pair of conjugate complex masses exit \cite{Kubo:2024ysu}.
 Consequently, the ghost particles must be stable.
 Second, it has been shown in \cite{Kubo:2023lpz} that the amplitude for the production of the complex ghost particles through the scattering of ordinary particles does {\it not} always vanish.
 This is because, in the presence of complex energy, the conventional Dirac delta function that expresses the energy conservation at each vertex of interaction should be generalized to a complex delta function (a complex distribution) which allows such amplitude without violating energy conservation \cite{Kubo:2023lpz}.
 The complex delta function defines a sharp threshold $m_\text{thr}=\Re m_\text{gh}^\text{c}-\Im m_\text{gh}^\text{c}$ (for $\Re m_\text{gh}^\text{c} > \Im m_\text{gh}^\text{c}$), below which the ghost production amplitude exactly vanishes.
-Therefore, $m_\text{thr} > E_\text{max}$ (conservative constraint) is a necessary condition for the ghost to be unable to be produced, where $E_\text{max}$ is the maximum kinetic energy in the reheating epoch.
+Therefore, $m_\text{thr} > E_\text{max}$ (conservative constraint) is a necessary condition for the ghost to be unable to be produced through scattering with ordinary particles, where $E_\text{max}$ is the maximum kinetic energy in the reheating epoch.